 Graphene sheets being highly liquid crystalline and anisotropic in nature make them an impressive candidate for multiple applications.
 So, lot of efforts made by researchers for preparing aligned graphene sheets in solvent and polymers.
-Such an effort made by Nariman Yousefi et al [42] they prepared self-aligned in situ rGO/Epoxy polymer nanocomposite using an all aqueous casting method.
+Such an effort made by Nariman Yousefi et al. [42] where they prepared self-aligned in-situ rGO / Epoxy polymer nanocomposite using an all aqueous casting method.
 They obtained a remarkable low percolation threshold of 0.12 vol. % with uniform dispersion of the monolayer graphene sheets having very high aspect ratio more than 30000.
-The self-aligned graphene sheets into the layer structure above the critical filler concentration created unique anisotropy in electrical and mechanical properties by forming the conductive paths along the aligned direction.
-The EMI SE of the composite having the 2 wt. % of rGO/EP about 38 dB.
-Yan-Jun Wan et al [105] came with strategy of doping the large sized graphene sheets for the preparation of the flexible light weight graphene paper (LG) for EMI shielding application.
-They done a comparative study on iodine doped LG and un-doped LG papers and concluded that the doped LG showed improved electrical conductivity and strength of the paper.
-The process of doping improved the charge carrier transport without decline the mechanical property, consequently in improving the SE of the graphene paper by the absorption dominated mechanism.
-They obtained the EMI SE of the doped LG 52.2 dB at 8.2 GHz with 12.5 μm thickness, which is large value as compared to the un-doped LG of the same thickness having SE 47.0 dB.
-H.B Zhang et al [106] prepared PMMA/ graphene nanocomposite for EMI shielding application by the blending of the polymer with graphene and then foaming it through environmentally benign $CO_2$ technique.
-The microcellular graphene/PMMA foams were electrically conductive and showed an EMI SE of 13-19 dB at X-band.
+The self-aligned graphene sheets into the layer structure above the critical filler concentration create unique anisotropy in electrical and mechanical properties by forming the conductive paths along the aligned direction.
+The EMI SE of the composite having the 2 wt. % of rGO / EP about 38 dB.
+Yan-Jun Wan et al. [105] came with a strategy of doping the large sized graphene sheets for the preparation of the flexible light weight graphene paper (LG) for EMI shielding application.
+Their comparative study on iodine doped LG and un-doped LG concluded that the doped LG showed improved electrical conductivity and strength of the paper.
+The process of doping improved the charge carrier transport without declining the mechanical property, consequently in improving the SE of the graphene paper by the absorption dominated mechanism.
+They obtained the EMI SE of the doped LG of 52.2 dB at 8.2 GHz with 12.5 μm thickness, which is a large value as compared to the un-doped LG of the same thickness having SE at 47.0 dB.
+H.B Zhang et al. [106] prepared PMMA / graphene nanocomposite for EMI shielding application by the blending of the polymer with graphene and then foaming it through environmentally benign CO2 technique.
+The microcellular graphene / PMMA foams were electrically conductive and showed an EMI SE of 13-19 dB at X-band.
 The dominated process of attenuation was absorption over the X-band.
 More on the presence of microcellular cells improved the ductility and tensile toughness of the brittle graphene/PMMA nanocomposites.
+Table 10 shows the findings on graphene-based polymer nanocomposite.